-If you’re looking for the next platform to support your TV binging tendencies or one-off episodes that bring background entertainment to mundane activities, Hulu has you covered.
-From Star Trek and Saved By The Bell to Friday Night Lights and Handmaid’s Tale, the most iconic episodes in television can be found on Hulu.
+If you’re looking for the next streaming service to find your next favorite show, Hulu has you covered.
+From Star Trek and Saved By The Bell to Friday Night Lights and Handmaid’s Tale, some of the most iconic shows on television can be found on Hulu.

-There are multiple viewing options, all of which can be enjoyed with a free trial.
-With plans starting at $5.99/month, leveling up at $11.99/month for ad-free service, and working up to $70.99/month for ad-free Hulu + Live TV, there are plenty of options for whatever your streaming needs are.
-There’s also add-ons for HBO Max, Cinemax, Showtime, and Starz that are included with the Live TV package.
-And don’t forget the bundles for Disney+/ESPN+, Spotify, and Sprint users.
+There are multiple viewing options which can all be enjoyed with a free trial.
+With plans starting at $6.99/month and working up to $70.99/month for ad-free Hulu + Live TV, there are plenty of options for whatever your streaming needs are.
+There’s also add-ons for HBO Max, Cinemax, Showtime, and Starz that are included with the live TV package.
+And don’t forget the bundles for Disney+/ESPN+, Spotify, Verizon, and Sprint users.

-Hulu also boasts a hefty selection of original content ranging from all genres of movies and shows.
-The service allows two simultaneous streamers too, compared to HBO Max which allows 3, Netflix with 1-4, and Disney+ with 4.
-Hulu with Live TV is great for users seeking current shows, as they stream major network shows the day after they air.
+Hulu also boasts a massive selection of original content ranging from all genres of movies and shows.
+The service allows two simultaneous streams too, compared to HBO Max which allows 3, Netflix with 1-4, and Disney+ with 4.
+As for live TV, Hulu with Live TV is great for users seeking current shows, as they stream major network shows the day after they air.
 Hulu with Live TV also is a great option for sports fans.

 The Handmaid’s Tale